 So where did these headlines come from?
-New findings were released in the Journal of the American Medical Association by a group of researchers in Greece who reviewed 20 clinical trials that looked at the medical outcomes of people taking omega-3 supplements from fish oil.
-What they found is that those taking fish oil didn’t have a significantly lower incidence of cardiac-related deaths, including strokes and heart attacks.
+New findings were released in the Journal of the American Medical Association by a group of researchers in Greece, who reviewed 20 clinical trials studying the omega-3 benefits of fish oil supplements on sick patients.
+What they found is that those taking natural omega-3 supplements didn’t have a significantly lower incidence of cardiac-related deaths, including deaths by strokes and heart attacks.

 Natural Omega-3 Supplements Benefit the Heart

 But what’s buried deep below the headlines is that the researchers did confirm the omega-3 benefits of fish oil in protecting the heart.
-The researchers noted that omega 3 fish oil supplement benefits include lowering the risk of heart attacks by 11 percent and sudden death by 13 percent.
+The researchers noted that omega-3 benefits include lowering the risk of heart attacks by 11 percent and the risk of sudden death by 13 percent.
 They also noted that studies have found that omega-3s can help to lower triglycerides, reduce platelet clumping, lower blood pressure and prevent arrhythmias.

-The researchers looked at a mere 20 studies, out of thousands which have shown strong protective heart benefits from fish oil supplements.
+The researchers looked at a mere 20 studies, out of thousands which have shown that omega-3 benefits include strong heart protection.
 This cuts down on the statistical significance of their analysis.

 Many of the studies the researchers looked at were done on people who had serious health issues.
-So the statistical samples were skewed from the outset and can’t be accurately extrapolated to the general public.
+The statistical samples were skewed from the outset and can’t be accurately extrapolated to the general public.